 Eye Health and Zinc

-This eye disease gradually causes vision loss.
 Research suggests zinc might help keep early age-related macular degeneration from worsening into advanced AMD.
-More research is needed before doctors can recommend zinc supplements for AMD, but people who have or are developing it might want to talk to their doctor about taking zinc.
-I like this one-of-a-kind Eye-Adapt blend for eye health, which contains 15 mg of zinc citrate per capsule.
+If you have AMD or are developing it, you might want to talk to their doctor about taking zinc.

 Stomach Ulcers and Zinc